dustinjray/dont_starve_api/README.md

 ## Inspiration

+This was an assignment I completed while pursuing my Bachelor's degree in software development with Bellevue University.

 I see all these apps that help with cooking recipes for the game, (which since the game IS called Don't Starve I guess is kind of important) but having access to crafting recipes would be nice, too.

 I wanted this to be similar in concept to the Poké API.